AustinGil/presentations/edge-compute.md

 <img src="/img/edge-compute/white-balance.jpg" class="block m-auto" width="400" alt="cute dog wearing a knitted, New England Patriots hat">

-# Look to the future
+# Looking to the future

 Edge compute will continue to grow and become a major factor in the next phase of web development